pelias-deprecated/vagrant/README.md

 How long will this take?
 ------------------------
-* presently, to load the defaults (geonames for GB, quattroshapes for GBR and London OSM data): ~1 hour (including initial build time of the VM, which is a one time deal)
+* presently, to load the defaults (geonames for GB, quattroshapes for GBR and London OSM data): ~30 minutes, not including initial build time of the VM, which is a one time event
 * larger countries with more data, e.g. the US and most countries in Western Europe, will take longer

 Tweaking things